Best Bait For Brown Trout: 5 Most Effective Baits That Guides Use

 These are primarily nymphs, but dry flies and streamers can be very effective and I show you 29 of my best patterns with some unique patterns you probably haven’t seen yet and some tips that work very well for me.

-The worm is often the best bait for brown trout and it is easily available.
+The worm is often great for brown trout in any type of water, and it is readily available.

 The thing with worms is they tend to be seasonal and fish best in the spring.
 However, it never hurts to fish a worm at any time of the year.